-1.6 Pensions
+1.8 Pensions

-The Company participates in a number of defined contribution schemes and contributions are charged to the income statement account in the year in which they are due.
-These schemes are funded and the payment of contributions is made to separately administered trust funds.
+The Company participates in a number of defined contribution schemes where contributions are charged to the profit and loss account in the year in which they are due.
+These schemes are funded and contributions are paid to separately administered funds.
 The assets of these schemes are held separately from the Company.
-The Company remits monthly pension contributions to Capita Business Services Limited, a fellow subsidiary undertaking, which pays the Group liability centrally.
-Any unpaid contributions at the year-end have been accrued in the accounts of that company.
+The Company remits monthly pension contributions to Capita Business Services Limited, a fellow subsidiary undertaking, which pays the group liability centrally.
+Any unpaid contributions at the year-end have been accrued in the accounts of Capita Business Services Limited.